thesecretlab/diary/Steps.md

 One last step: set the title of the view controller.

 9. Select the bar at the top of the table view controller, and change its title to Notes.

+10. Select the bar at the top of the DYNoteViewController, and change the Title to Note.

 ## 02-Note